jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ---
 ## Next Steps

-If you want to learn more about configuring Eclipse or other desktop clients to work with your git repository, see [Setting up Eclipse, Git, and RTC Desktop Clients for use with DevOps Service][26].
+If you want to learn more about configuring Eclipse or other desktop clients to work with your git repository, see [Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][26].

 If you want to learn about how to integrate unit testing into your DevOps Services projects, see [Developing Bluemix applications in Java with Eclipse and DevOps Services][40].